 Beyond these examples

-These snippets focus on specific IAM binding features: role binding with multiple members, time-based conditional access, and incremental member addition.
-They’re intentionally minimal rather than full access control policies.
+These snippets focus on specific IAM binding features: role-based access control and temporal access constraints.
+They’re intentionally minimal rather than full identity management solutions.

-The examples reference pre-existing infrastructure such as Workload Identity Pools and GCP projects with IAM enabled.
-They focus on configuring role bindings rather than creating the pools themselves.
+The examples reference pre-existing infrastructure such as Workload Identity Pools and GCP projects with configured provider.
+They focus on configuring access rather than provisioning the pools themselves.

 To keep things focused, common IAM patterns are omitted, including: